-In the age of social media, a clear understanding of your rights as a photographer is crucial to receiving the credit you deserve.
-But with so much information out there, you might find yourself asking:
+In today's era of social media, having a firm grasp of your rights as a photographer is essential to ensure you receive the recognition you deserve.
+Amidst the overwhelming volume of information available, you might find yourself wondering:

-Here you will find an overview of what copyright law is and how it impacts your photography business.
-We’ll also take a look at the downloadable copyright resources and copyright infringement tools available to PPA members.
+In this article, we will provide an overview of copyright law and its implications for your photography business.
+Additionally, we will explore the copyright resources and tools available for PPA members.

-By comparing and evaluating a derivative work to the original, a court of law can determine if any copyright laws have been violated.
-In other words, a photographer who went to great lengths to recreate an original work's composition, lighting, and other creative elements would be more likely to be found guilty of copyright infringement than a photographer who simply takes pictures of subjects that already exist in other photos (i.e., monuments, nature).
-This means many different photographers can take photos of, say, the Golden Gate Bridge without infringing on each other's artistic rights.
+To determine if copyright laws have been violated, a court of law compares and evaluates the derivative work against the original.
+Essentially, a photographer who meticulously recreates an original work's composition, lighting, and other creative aspects is more likely to be found guilty of copyright infringement than a photographer who merely captures subjects that already exist in other photos (e.g., monuments, nature).
+This allows multiple photographers to photograph the same subjects, like the Golden Gate Bridge, without infringing on each other's artistic rights.

-If you suspect your image has been used without your permission, use PPA’s copyright infringement tool to help you determine your next steps.
+If you suspect that your image has been used without your permission, PPA provides a copyright infringement tool to assist you in determining your next steps.

 “While Mercedes sought municipal permission to make beautiful shots of its vehicles on public city streets, it did not seek the muralists’ permission to make and post images of their works on Instagram.
 Copyright infringement?
 Mercedes thought not.
 The muralists—James Lewis, Jeff Soto, Maxx Gramajo, and Daniel Bombardier—thought otherwise.”

-Read the full story at PPmag.com.
-The Mercedes Benz ad campaign is important for two reasons:
+You can delve into the complete story on PPmag.com.
+The Mercedes Benz ad campaign holds significance for two primary reasons:

-For example, if you exhibit your photography in a gallery, an art publication generally does not need permission to reproduce your image if they’re using it as part of a critique.
-Or, conversely, a newspaper may publish photographs of works and use them as part of an article.
-Both of these are examples of copyrighted work being used under “fair use" guidelines.
+For instance, consider the scenario where you display your photography in an art gallery.
+In this context, an art publication typically doesn't need your explicit permission to reproduce your image, provided it's being used as part of a critique.
+Conversely, a newspaper may publish photographs of artworks and include them in an article.
+Both of these instances fall within the boundaries of "fair use" guidelines.

-When considering whether a reproduction of a work is fair use, the U.S. Copyright Act says “the factors to be considered shall include whether:
+When evaluating whether a reproduction qualifies as fair use, the U.S. Copyright Act outlines several factors to consider:

-Remember: If a company uses one of your images in their marketing—on social media or otherwise—without your approval, they are violating your rights as a creator.
-So, what do you do if you suspect your work of being used without your permission?
-PPA has resources to help you understand copyright law, and even a Copyright Infringement Tool to leave no question in your mind whether or not your rights as a creator have been violated.
+Keep in mind that if a company incorporates one of your images into their marketing efforts, be it on social media or other platforms, without your consent, they are infringing on your rights as a creator.
+So, what steps should you take if you suspect your work has been used without your permission?
+PPA offers a suite of resources aimed at enhancing your understanding of copyright law, including a powerful Copyright Infringement Tool that leaves no room for doubt about whether your rights as a creator have been violated.

 Protecting your work is vital to your success as a photographer.
 For more PPA resources, click here.